mbwhite/documents/Hyperleger-Fabric/java-development-early-access.md

     Path networkConfigPath = Paths.get(rootDir,"local_fabric_connection.json");
 ```
-We won't cover creating those resources here, the easiest way to get those within a development context is to use the IBM Blockchain Platform VS Code extension.
+We won't cover creating those resources here, the easiest way to get those within a development context is to use the IBM Blockchain Platform VS Code Extension.

-Next step is to use a builder pattern to take the configuration information ahead of the first 'connect'
+Next, use a builder pattern to take the configuration information ahead of the first 'connect':

 ```
     Gateway.Builder builder = Gateway.createBuilder();